 - Switch to the published view for the parameters that you want to update.

-- Update the name, description, and/or security roles for the view.
+- Update the name, description, security roles, and legal entities for the view.

-If the changes to the published view involve modifying the personalizations or filters associated with the view, follow these steps:
+If the changes to the published view involve modifications of the personalizations or filters that are associated with the view, follow these steps.

-- Switch to the published view that you want to modify.
+- Load the published view that you want to change.